Range indexing allows you to get better performance for queries that involve filtering over a range.

 WHERE hits > 11

 When to use Range Index?

-A good thumb rule is to use range index when you want to apply range predicates on metric columns which have very large number of unique values.
+A good thumb rule is to use a range index when you want to apply range predicates on metric columns that have a very large number of unique values.